rencfs

 An encrypted file system written in Rust that is mounted with FUSE on Linux.
 It can be used to create encrypted directories.

-You can then safely backup the encrypted directory to an untrusted server without worrying about the data being exposed.
-You can also store it in any cloud storage like Google Drive, Dropbox, etc. and have it synced across multiple devices.
+You can then safely back up the encrypted directory to an untrusted server without worrying about the data being exposed.
+You can also store it in a cloud storage service like Google Drive, Dropbox, etc., and have it synced across multiple devices.

-You can use it as CLI or as a library to build your custom FUSE implementation or other apps that works with encrypted data.
+You can use it as CLI or as a library to build your custom FUSE implementation or other apps that work with encrypted data.

 Key features